This stunning double clip Belgian 1930's brooch has been crafted in 18ct yellow gold with an 18ct white gold setting.

 The antique Art Deco brooch is further accented with seven, channelled set, baguette cut synthetic rubies*, flanked with a row of old European round cut and eight-cut diamonds, graduating in size, collet set to each section of the double clip brooch.

-This versatile 1930s brooch may be worn as a single item, or as a matching pair.
+This versatile 1930s duette brooch may be worn as a single item, or as a matching pair.

 Alternatively, the designs may be removed from the frame and worn singly or as a pair, securing by virtue of the hinged locking feature incorporated to the reverse of each.

-The diamond brooch is supplied with an independent diamond grading report card.
+The diamond brooch is supplied with an IDGL diamond grading report card.

 NOTE * In 1837 Gaudin made the first synthetic rubies by fusing potash alum at a high temperature with a little chromium as a pigment.
 Natural rubies and synthetic rubies look very similar on general observation.
 Synthetic rubies have a different internal colour banding and crystal structure which can only be identified under specific test conditions.
 It was common practice to incorporate synthetic rubies to impressive pieces of antique jewellery.